What veins are suitable for Radiofrequency Ablation (RFA)?

 or ambulatory phlebectomy

-The bipolar radiofrequency devices such as RFiTT or VNUS RFS can also be used in small sections of other veins that are straight enough to allow the catheter to be inserted in passed into them under ultrasound guidance
+The bipolar radiofrequency devices such as RFiTT or VNUS RFS can also be used in small sections of other veins that are straight enough to allow the catheter to be inserted in and passed into them under ultrasound guidance

 .
 Examples of these sorts of veins are the incompetent perforating veins of the lower legs which might only be 0.5-1 cm long.
 Other examples of these can be recurrent varicose veins